- Location: Camden, London

 - Value: N/A

-We have been working with residents who are due to lose their current homes as a result of the HS2 development.
+We worked with residents who were due to lose their homes as a result of the High Speed 2 development.
 Commissioned by the London Borough of Camden we have created high quality new homes on the Regent’s Park Estate for them.

-Kirkfell on Roberts Street comprises 13 maisonette dwellings, a new community centre, a new public square and community garden.
+Kirkfell on Robert Street comprises 13 dwellings (2 flats and 11 maisonettes), a new community centre, a new public square and community garden.

 The strong horizontal banding of the building responds to the 1950s building opposite by Architects Armstrong and MacManus whose design was intended “to regain the traditional character of English urban planning which gives a more compact and intimate environment”.
 The continuous balconies that dominate the front generously extend the space of the living rooms to the outdoors.